 2. When a Transition Assessment must be Carried Out

 Transition assessments should take place at the right time for the young person or carer and at a point when the local authority can be reasonably confident about what the young person’s or carer’s needs for care or support will look like after the young person in question turns 18.
-There is no set age when young people reach this point; every young person and their family are different, and as such, transition assessments should take place when it is most appropriate for them.
+There is no set age when young people reach this point; every young person and their family will be different, meaning transition assessments should take place when it is most appropriate for them.

-The local authority must carry out a transition assessment of anyone in the three groups when there is significant benefit to the young person or carer in doing so, and if they are likely to have needs for care or support after turning 18.
-The provisions in the Care Act relating to transition to adult care and support are not only for those who are already receiving children’s services, but for anyone who is likely to have needs for adult care and support after turning 18.
+The local authority must carry out a transition assessment of anyone for a young person, young carer or the young person’s carer when there is significant benefit to the young person or carer in doing so, and if the young person is likely to have needs for care or support after turning 18.
+The provisions in the Care Act relating to transition cover anyone who is likely to have needs for adult care and support after turning 18, not just those who have received services from children’s social care.

 3. Significant Benefit

-When considering whether it is of significant benefit to assess, a local authority should consider factors which may contribute to establishing the right time to assess (including but not limited to the following):
+The local authority should also consider factors which may contribute to establishing the right time to assess including:

 - the stage they have reached at school and any upcoming exams;